autonomoussoftware/documentation/validatordocument/validatordocument.md

 A **Merkle tree** is built up by recursively hashing adjacent pairs of data from some given sequence.
 At the top of the tree is the **root hash**, which indirectly depends on every element in the tree.
 No data can be changed in the tree without affecting the **root hash**.
 An element can be proven to be in the tree by performing a **Merkle proof**, which consists of providing an element and its **Merkle path** to the root.
 The Metronome transfer strategy utilizes the creation of a Merkle tree from burn transactions.

 A **lily pad** is an informal term for a single interconnected set of deployed Metronome smart contracts.
 It is a single data domain against which MET token import and export occurs.
 Because two lily pads may be deployed on the same blockchain, it is more technically accurate to refer to Metronome import/export as transferring MET between lily pads.
+Each lilypad contains and manages a separate ledger each keeping track of its share of the global MET supply.

 ## Merkle Tree Construction and Path Verification